sinch/sinch-sdk-python/examples/sinch_events/README.md

 ### Running the server application

-1. Navigate to the webhooks' directory:
+1. Navigate to the examples events directory:
 ```
    cd examples/sinch_events
 ```